Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 = sample variance Σ = sum over all data points xᵢ = each sample data point = sample mean (x-bar) n = number of sample observations n−1 = Bessel's correction

 Use the sample formula in almost every real-world research scenario.
-Polling 1,000 voters, sampling 200 patients, or measuring 50 manufactured parts — all of these involve a subset of a larger population.
+Polling 1,000 voters, sampling 200 patients, or measuring 50 manufactured parts — all involve a subset of a larger population.
 Dividing by n−1 (rather than n) corrects for the fact that a sample mean slightly underestimates the true spread of the population.
-For a deeper treatment of this adjustment, see MIT OpenCourseWare — Statistics for Applications.
+For deeper treatment, see MIT OpenCourseWare — Statistics for Applications.

 Why n−1?
 Bessel's Correction Explained